enigmatry/entry-angular-building-blocks/docs/README.md

 ### Extra files

 By default, `example-viewer` displays 3 files (`.ts`, `.scss` and `.html`) of examples component.
 We can add extra files using `extraFileDefinitions` input parameter (e.g. `features/dialog/dialog.component.html`).

+## API tab

+This tab should load generated documentation of the components api.

+To be able to have api documentation, exported features of the component (defined in component's `public-api.ts`) must be documented with comments (`/** */` or `//`) like in `projects/entry-components/dialog/entry-dialog.service.ts`.

+After the component features are decorated with documentation comments use `typedoc` npm script to generate documentation.
+Documentation will be generated in `assets/api/` folder and can be accessed in browser using same path.

+To be able to load generated documentation in Api tab, path to the component's generated page (e.g. 'assets/api/modules/Entry_Components.dialog_public_api.html') should be provided as value of `apiDocsPath` field in `COMPONENT_DEFINITIONS` list.